gillfimj/coHEsion2022/docs/build-banner-app.doc.md

 if [ ! -n "$sspw" ]; then read -sp 'Enter ban_ss_user password: ' sspw; echo ""; fi
 ```

 Now that we have the values, we'll need to do something with them.
-We can pass environment variables on the docker command line.
+We can pass environment variables on the docker command line by modifying the docker run statement.
 Also, remember to unset the variables so we don't leave passwords lingering around.

 ```{.bash title=build.sh}
 [ -n "$bppw" ] && [ -n "$sspw" ] && docker run --name $CNTRNAME -p $PORTNUM:8080 -d -e TCDS_BP_PASSWORD=$bppw -e TCDS_SS_PASSWORD=$sspw $APPIMG:$APPVER